pineapplemachine/migrates/readme.md

 again.
 Try not to worry — migrates doesn't make any changes to your data before making sure the original data exists somewhere else first.

-Though that doesn't cancel out the risk of a misguided migration successfully doing something with your data that you ended up not wanting to do.
+Though that doesn't rule out the risk of a misguided migration successfully doing something with your data that you ended up not wanting to do.
 Be careful, and make liberal use of migrates' dry run feature!